imransaadullah/fast-sql/Readme.md

 use progrmanial\FASTSQL\SecureSQLGenerator;
 use PDO;

-// Create a PDO instance for database connection
+// Create a PDO instance for mysql database connection
 $pdo = new PDO('mysql:host=localhost;dbname=your_database', 'username', 'password');

 // Create an instance of SecureSQLGenerator